Having a Problem / Troubleshooting

 Yes, most parts that are broken or damaged can be replaced, such as bridges, tuners, electronics, etc. However, these are custom parts only available to Fodera owners.
 You must prove your ownership by registering your instrument on our website and providing us with the serial number of your instrument.
 Once it has been verified, you can purchase the parts you need through contacting us via mail (email@example.com) or phone (718-832-3455).

-I’ve damaged/ dinged/ cracked my Fodera instrument.
+I’ve damaged/dinged/cracked my Fodera guitar.
 Can it be repaired?

 Most likely, yes!
 Most damage sustained to a Fodera Instrument can be repaired.
 It all depends on where the damage is, and the severity of the damage.
 The best thing to do is to send photos of the damage to firstname.lastname@example.org and we can advise you from there.